Romulus Augustulus: Ancestry and family

 There is little surviving concrete evidence in regards to Romulus' ancestry beyond Orestes being known to have been a Roman citizen from Pannonia and sparse information on his immediate family.
 Orestes' father was a Pannonian Roman officer by the name of Tatulus, and Tatulus had at least one other son, Paulus, who served as a comes.
 The name of Romulus' mother is not known, but it might have been Barbaria.
 The name Barbaria, otherwise rarely attested, may derive either from the gens (family) Barbii, attested in Roman Pannonia, or it may simply be the feminine version of the name Barbarius, attested from a few Roman individuals in southern Gaul.
+Another hypothesis identifies Romulus' mother as Flavia Serena.
 Romulus' maternal grandfather was a comes, also by the name of Romulus, attested as alive in 449, when he was sent on an embassy to Attila by the general Aetius.
 Orestes and Romulus Augustus' mother married at some point before 449.
 It is believed that Romulus' mother, and thus perhaps her immediate family, were, like Orestes, from Roman Pannonia.

 It is possible that Romulus Augustus had older siblings, especially given that Romulus was born several years after the marriage of his parents.
 In ancient Rome, it was customary for the eldest son to be named after his grandfather.
 That Romulus was not named Tatulus thus indicates that he was not the firstborn boy.